AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

 4. Click **Create**.
 Aviatrix Controller prompts you to download the ISO file.

-2. (Optional) Launch CoPilot from Aviatrix Controller:

-    a.
-In Aviatrix Controller, under Settings, select CoPilot.

-    b.
-For the CoPilot Association, set the status to **Enabled** and enter the static IP address for your running CoPilot instance.

-    c.
-From the controller homepage, click the CoPilot button in the action bar.

 Attaching the ISO Image to the Edge Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^